6502/pylisp/README.txt

-A Lisp dialect compiler targeting Python
+A Lisp dialect compiler targeting Python bytecode

 - A compile-only implementation
 - Works with Python 2.x / 3.x and PyPy